Coronavirus digest: Israel approves vaccines for over-5s | DW | 15.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Children between the ages of 5-11 are now eligible for a vaccine.
+Children between the ages of 5 to 11 are now eligible for a vaccine.
 Meanwhile, Japan's economy contracted for the first time in two quarters because of infections over summer.
 DW has the latest.

 The ministry added it would soon announce a date to kick off the inoculation campaign.

-Israel has around 1.2 million children — in a country of 9.4 million people — in the age group.
+Among its population of 9.4 million people, Israel has around 1.2 million children in that age group.

 The decision came after the country's expert panel on vaccination approved the plan last week.

-The US Food and Drug administration in October granted emergency use of BioNTech-Pfizer COVID vaccine for the same age group at a 10-microgram dose.
+The United States Food and Drug administration in October granted emergency use of BioNTech-Pfizer COVID vaccine for the same age group at a 10-microgram dose.
 For everyone over 12, a dose of 30 micrograms is permitted.

-BioNTech-Pfizer said their vaccines showed 90.7% efficacy against the COVID in a clinical trial for children aged between five and 11.
+BioNTech-Pfizer said its vaccine showed 90.7% efficacy against the COVID in a clinical trial for children aged between 5 and 11.

 Israel was one of the first countries to launch a vaccination campaign last year, largely because of a deal it struck with BioNTech-Pfizer to receive millions of doses of its vaccines in exchange for data on the efficacy of the vaccines.

-Around 6 million people have been fully vaccinated and around4 million have received their booster jabs, approved in August.
+In Israel, around 6 million people have been fully vaccinated and around 4 million have received their booster jabs, approved in August.

 Here are the latest major developments on coronavirus from around the world: